 The University of Cambridge, a highly respected and well-known seat of learning in England for over 800 years, needed to expand their mobile device IT network.

-In 2013 a route plan for the 2014 Tour De France included passing through the City centre in July.
-It was clear from the University IT directors that the attended data networking activities for both officials and public involved or present at the event could be catered for by setting up a public Wi-Fi data network.
-Right from the start it was desirous to make this ‘free to use’ so that anyone in the area could access the internet from their own devices using standard browsers during the Tour and as a public service to be maintained afterwards.
+In 2013, a route plan for the 2014 Tour De France included passing through the City centre in July.
+It was clear from the University IT directors that the attended data networking activities for both officials and the public involved in or present at the event could be catered for by setting up a public Wi-Fi data network.
+Right from the start, it was desirous to make this ‘free to use’ so that anyone in the area could access the internet from their own devices using standard browsers during the Tour and as a public service to be maintained afterwards.

-“I have has worked on many occasions with Fibre Technologies to source products for projects relating to the University’s optical fibre networks.
-Fibre Technologies have always gone the extra mile in helping us to achieve our goals.”
+“I have worked on many occasions with Fibre Technologies to source products for projects relating to the University’s optical fibre networks.
+Fibre Technologies has always gone the extra mile in helping us to achieve our goals.”
 Nick Hardwood – Network Installations Manager